Motirock/An-Introduction-To-Java-Graphics/Tutorials/Part 9/README.md

 ##### Downloading

+If you already have the "bruh.wav" file in the `res/audio` folder, you may skip this step.
 To play a "bruh" sound effect, we need to first download it.
-After [downloading](https://github.com/Motirock/An-Introduction-To-Java-Graphics/blob/main/Resources/Audio%20Files/bruh.wav) the sound effect, let's put it in the `res` folder.
+After [downloading](https://github.com/Motirock/An-Introduction-To-Java-Graphics/blob/main/Resources/Audio%20Files/bruh.wav) the sound effect, let's put it in the `res/audio` folder.

 ##### Setting File Path